It's not a secret among women, we all put in a lot of time, effort, money and thought when it comes to our hair and there's a good reason why!

 - Vitamin C – vitamin C is a good anti-oxidant.
 Toxins are known to hinder hair growth so vitamin C is recommended.

 For the recommended daily doses or consumption of these hair loss supplements, you can check out Dr. Axe’s article “The Best Natural Hair Loss Remedies.”

 Essential oils are effective in re-growing your hair during menopause.
 Here are some essential oils that you can use.

 - Rosemary – one of the most highly recommended essential oils for hair loss.
 Rosemary is known to enhance hair thickness and promote hair growth.
-In a recent study, 100 men with were tested.
+In a recent study, 100 men with alopecia were tested.
 50 men were treated with topical minoxidil (a drug that stimulates hair growth), while the other 50 were treated with rosemary oil.
 After 6 months, results showed that both groups showed improvement, drawing the conclusion that rosemary oil can also serve as minoxidil, only that it is natural treatment method.
 For simple and fun hair loss recipe’s, check out Curly Nikki’s 3 Super Simple Rosemary Recipes for Hair Growth.

 - Spikenard – an essential oil that is known to promote hair growth and slow down the graying process.
 Learn more about Spikenard oil and its uses.

 - Tea Tree Oil – tea tree oils is used for scalp health.
 It is also used as an anti-fungal and is effective in treating dandruff.
 In a 2013 study, tea tree has been found to halt hair loss and promote hair growth, making it an effective treatment for hair loss.

 - Lemon – citrus oils are popular because they stimulate the circulation in the scalp, thereby increasing hair growth.
 It is also effective in preventing greasy hair.
 It is recommended that you use lemon in not more than 2% concentration to prevent phototoxicity.